deeplearning4j/deeplearning4j/deepbeliefnetwork.md

 F1 scores are expressed as percentages.
 They are basically the probability that your net's guesses are correct.
 To improve the performance of nets, you can tune them by modifying the number and size of the hidden layers, and tweaking other parameters such as learning rate, momentum, weight distribution and various types of regularization.

 Next, we'll show you how to use [distributed and multithreaded computing](../iterativereduce.html) to train your networks more quickly.
-To read about another type of deep net, the deep autoencoder, [click here](../deepautoencoder.html).
+To read about another type of deep network, the deep autoencoder, [click here](../deepautoencoder.html).